Samsung/tizen-docs/docs/application/dotnet/guides/machine-learning/pipeline.md

     using Tizen.MachineLearning.Inference;
     ```

-2. If the model file you want to use is located in the **media storage** or the **external storage**, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file:
+2. If the model file you want to use is located in the media storage or the external storage, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file:

     ```XML
     <privileges>